team10nb/i-can-sort/MaintenanceGuide.md

-# Contributing and Maintenance Guide to iCanSort
+# Maintenance Guide to iCanSort

 👍🎉 First off, thanks for taking the time to contribute or maintain! 🎉👍